 All this sets the stage firmly to introduce My MultiPay Critical Illness Plan III, one of the latest products designed by Aviva to take Critical Illness head on.

-Critical Illness Plan III – How it works
+My MultiPay Critical Illness Plan III – How it works

 As far as MultiPay plans go, this one requires some effort to read and understand the exact workings of the product.
 In case you were wondering, they (Aviva) launched two prior iterations, hence the Plan III numbering.